 - Care, Maintenance and Troubleshooting of Andersen Windows and Patio Doors

 Measuring for new windows is easy.
-To determine the size of window you will need, follow these simple steps:
+To determine the size of the window you will need, follow these simple steps:

 Some common measuring techniques are illustrated in the figure below and may not apply to all manufacturers.
 Be sure to refer to the manufacturer’s instructions to ensure properly sized windows.

-As always, if you are unsure or uncomfortable, stop into your local Curtis Lumber and let our friendly and knowledgeable salespeople walk you through the process.
+If you are unsure or uncomfortable, stop into your local Curtis Lumber and let our friendly and knowledgeable salespeople walk you through the process.

 Measuring for a Full Frame Window:

 When measuring for a full-frame window unit, you are trying to determine the rough opening.
 The rough opening is the unfinished wall or ceiling opening where a window or door will be installed.
-It is surrounded by the studs on either side, header to the top, and rough sill to the bottom.
+It is surrounded by studs on either side, a header to the top, and a rough sill to the bottom.
 It is the framing to which the window will mount.